willzywiec/dissertation/README.md

 https://www.github.com/willzywiec/criticality

 These scripts build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are subsequently used to estimate process criticality accident risk [P(keff) $\geq$ 1 🤯].
 The default configuration of these scripts generate approximately 85 GB of data, which are saved to the **test** folder.
-The hardware and software I used are provided below.

-GWU dissertations don't allow an epigraph.
-If they did, I would've selected this one:
+At the time, the GWU dissertation style guide prohibited epigraphs.
+If they had been allowed, I would've chosen this one:

 "Risk comes from not knowing what you're doing." - Warren Buffett